cjo51/election_2024/docs/index.rst

 Introduction
 ============

 Welcome to the documentation for My Project.
 This guide provides information on how to install and use the project.
+I hope you enjoy.